 - PLL lock-Shows the PLL locked or unlocked state. - Channel lock-Shows the channel locked or unlocked state.
-When locked, all lanes are aligned and bonded. - Pattern sync-Shows the pattern synced or not synced state.
+When locked, all lanes are word aligned and channel bonded. - Pattern sync-Shows the pattern synced or not synced state.
 The pattern is considered synced when the start of the data sequence is detected.